2001-Mon Jul 24 10:51:28 EDT 2017

 Vetstreet does not provide medical advice, diagnosis, or treatment.
 See Additional Information ›

 While you may not be familiar with Bartonella, you’ve probably heard of cat scratch disease, a human condition caused by one form of this bacteria.
 As the name suggests, people can get this disease from the scratch or bite of an infected cat.
-But dogs and cats can get sick from these bacteria as well, often from exposure to infected fleas and possibly ticks.
+But dogs and cats can get sick from these bacteria as well, often from exposure to infected fleas.

 Although many animals can carry different forms of the bacteria, including dogs, wild canines, cattle and pocket pets, cats appear to be the main source for human infections with Bartonella henselae, the cause of cat scratch disease (or cat scratch fever).